-Proposals to change existing employment land to alternative non-employment uses will only be supported where it can be shown that the site is no longer viable through an active marketing exercise in which the property has been offered for sale or rent on the open market for a minimum continuous 12 month period at a realistic rate that takes into consideration the age, condition and location of the employment site and no reasonable offers have been refused.
+Outside existing Strategic Employment Areas proposals to change existing employment land in Use Class E to alternative non-employment uses will be supported where it can be shown that:

+- Other sites have been assessed and evidence provided as to why these sites are not are not appropriate or available; - the site is no longer viable through an active marketing exercise in which the property has been offered for sale or rent on the open market for a minimum continuous 12 month period at a realistic rate that takes into consideration the age, condition and location of the employment site and no reasonable offers have been refused.

-- 3.2.9 Justification.
-This policy conforms to Local Plan Policies SP4 Presumption in Favour of Sustainable Development, EC2 Employment in the urban area, C3 Impact of development on highways, and C4 Design of roads and streets. - 3.2.10 This Policy will help to deliver the Neighbourhood Plan objectives for Economy and Jobs.
+3.2.9 Justification.
+This policy conforms to Local Plan Policies SP4 Presumption in Favour of Sustainable Development, EC2 Employment in the urban area, C3 Impact of development on highways, and C4 Design of roads and streets.

+3.2.10 This Policy will help to deliver the Neighbourhood Plan objectives for Economy and Jobs.